Projective characterization of higher-order quantum transformations: Types

-For example, let $A_0$ and $A_1$ be, respectively, the set of input and output quantum states of Alice, who applies some quantum operation in between.
+Thus, starting from some postulates, a trivial type 1, base types $A,B,C,...$, and the ``$\rightarrow$'' connector rule, all the higher-order generalizations of the quantum formalism can be defined using the type system.
+These in turn yield the constraints defining the set of operators representing the transformations of a given type \cite{Perinotti2016, Bisio2018}.
+For example, let types $A_0$ and $A_1$ be, respectively, the set of input and output quantum states of Alice, who applies some quantum operation in between (subsystems associated with the same party will be differentiated with a numeral index starting at 0, and so will be the tensor factors of the associated Hilbert space as well as the types).
 Then, one can infer that the set of allowed transformations to which she has access is of type $A_0 \rightarrow A_1$.
-This simple semantic statement is then translated into constraints to apply on the Hilbert space $\mathcal{L}\left(\mathcal{H}^{A_0} \otimes \mathcal{H}^{A_1} \right)$ and yields (the Choi-Jamio{\l}kowski representation of) the set valid quantum channels for Alice.
-A more complex example is obtained by recovering the set of bipartite process matrices \cite{OCB2012}, which corresponds to the type normalized on the local quantum instruments of two parties, say Alice and Bob.
+This simple semantic statement is then translated into constraints to apply on the Hilbert space $\mathcal{L}\left(\mathcal{H}^{A_0} \otimes \mathcal{H}^{A_1} \right)$ and yields (the Choi-Jamio{\l}kowski representation of) the set of valid quantum channels for Alice.
+A more complex example is obtained by recovering the set of bipartite process matrices \cite{OCB2012}, whose type corresponds to a deterministic functional on the local quantum instruments of two parties, say Alice and Bob.
 Knowing that their local instruments sum up to quantum channels, \textit{i.e.} they belong to types $\left(A_0 \rightarrow A_1 \right)$ and $\left(B_0 \rightarrow B_1\right)$, the set of process matrices is the type that takes a composition of these two types as input and outputs a trivial system.
-In the semantics, this statement corresponds to type $\left(\left(A_0 \rightarrow A_1 \right)\otimes \left(B_0 \rightarrow B_1\right)\right) \rightarrow 1$, from which the constraints for the characterization directly ensue.
+In the semantics, this statement corresponds to forming type $\left(\left(A_0 \rightarrow A_1 \right)\otimes \left(B_0 \rightarrow B_1\right)\right) \rightarrow 1$, from which the constraints for the characterization directly ensue.
+According to what has been said so far, the type of bipartite process matrices rewritten as $\overline{\left(A_0 \rightarrow A_1 \right)\otimes \left(B_0 \rightarrow B_1\right)}$ informs us that that they can be seen as the set of functionals (indicated by the bar notation) on the no signaling channels shared between Alice and Bob (of type $\left(A_0 \rightarrow A_1 \right)\otimes \left(B_0 \rightarrow B_1\right)$).